 Notes

-- Sweetener: To lightly sweeten your parfait, stir in ½-1 teaspoon maple syrup or honey into the yogurt.
+- Sweetener: To lightly sweeten your parfait, stir in ½ to 1 teaspoon of maple syrup or honey into the yogurt.
 Use monk fruit sweetener for a sugar-free alternative.
 This step is optional.

 - Berries: I use a mix of chopped strawberries and blueberries for this parfait.
-You can use other fruits you like, for example, apples, bananas, mango, pineapple, blackberries, and more.
-Just cut the fruit into bite-size pieces and add as per instructions.
+You can use other fruits, like apple, banana, mango, pineapple, blackberries, and more.
+Cut the fruit into bite-sized pieces and add.

 - Make it Low-Carb: Use any mix of berries (fresh or frozen) and swap out the granola for a grain-free, low-sugar, or sugar-free granola, or your favorite mix of nuts and seeds.